 Looking for an outdoor adventure in Thailand?
 Elephant Hills Tented Camp, two hours from Phuket, is an award-winning luxury jungle camp that offers an ethical animal experience in a remote jungle setting.
-Elephant Hills tented camp, an ethical animal experience Turns out I’m pretty good with a machete.
-This comes in handy when preparing […]
+Turns out I’m pretty good with a machete.
+This comes in handy when preparing a meal for an elephant.
+I look up […]

 Things to do in Thailand